 “The immune system responds to this a little bit overenthusiastically,” says Dr. Martino.
 One result is what’s called reperfusion injury, scarring the tissue of the heart.

 Dr. Martino has found a way to turn down this over-zealous immune response.
-She published her findings in the October 2019 issue of Nature Communications - Biology.

 The circadian connection

 As part of the circadian clock that exists in almost all our cells, there are genes and proteins that shift and change over a 24-hour cycle and regulate key functions, including those of the heart and the immune system.

 One such protein, Rev-Erb, can be influenced by an in-development drug called SR9009.
 Dr. Martino’s team showed that the drug can reduce the immune response after a heart attack and reperfusion therapy.

 “It leaves the good aspects of the immune system alone and turns down the bad aspects, so you get a smaller scar.
 Then people will basically recover much better from their heart attacks and they’re much less likely to develop heart failure,” says Dr. Martino.